 - Card 5 represents what you should keep in mind as the wheel of the year continues to turn.

-Notes: These spreads are a great way to gain quarterly insight about your life and what lies ahead.
+Notes: These spreads are a great way to gain quarterly insight into your life and what lies ahead.
 They are also a pleasant way to mark the changing seasons.

 If you complete several readings consecutively, you might want to cleanse the energy and your cards, here’s an article that discusses cleansing your cards between readings.